inmanta/web-console/docs/auto-updating.md

 Each second, multiple api calls could be updating the state, potentially resulting in a lot of rerenders.
 So each component should only listen to specific data changed.
-This is handled by the uniqueness of the query combinbed with the `useStoreState` hook.
+This is handled by the uniqueness of the query combined with the `useStoreState` hook.
 Each component defines a query, and is only rerendered when data for that query changes.

 ## Stale data